 Myanmar dropped six places in RSF’s 2018 World Press Freedom Index and is now ranked 137th out of 180 countries, not only because of the crackdown on journalists trying to investigate the Rohingya crisis but also because of the roughly 20 journalists prosecuted last year, many of them under Section 66(d) of the Telecommunications Act which criminalizes online defamation.

 In recent years, local and international rights groups have called on Myanmar to amend or rescind repressive media laws and allow journalists to cover conflict areas, not only in Rakhine, but also in Shan and Kachin states.

-On Friday, Aung Hla Htun, deputy minister of Myanmar’s Ministry of Information, said the ruling National League for Democracy (NLD) government is considering repealing Article 66(d) and other laws widely seen as repressive.
+On Friday, Aung Hla Htun, deputy minister of Myanmar’s Ministry of Information, said the ruling National League for Democracy (NLD) government is considering repealing Section 66(d) and other laws widely seen as repressive.

 “We have some legislation that is unfriendly to the media,” he told a press conference in the capital Naypyidaw during which he discussed the NLD’s accomplishments during its second year in power.
 “Some are newly written laws, and some have existed since the colonial era.”

 “We will amend and abolish those that we should,” he said, adding that the government is considering whether it should amend Section 17(1) of Unlawful Associations Act, the 1908 law that prohibits involvement with an unlawful organization.
 It was routinely used during Myanmar’s decades of military junta rule to detain those linked to rebel groups.